2.2.2.1 C#/.NET

 // Uses the server key configured during service registration

-// Option 2: Use API verification (makes HTTP call)
+// Option 2: Use API verification (slower, but provides reuse detection)

 // Now you can use verified phone number inside result object